Arena of Nîmes: History

 It was not until the 12th century that a new expansion was to occur.
-As a sign of this renewal, in 1194, the Count of Toulouse authorised its vassals in Nîmes to build a new city wall, whose layout corresponded more or less to the boulevards of the town that we see today.
-At that time, the amphitheatre was still an important element in the town defence system.
-A real little neighbourhood grew up there, with its own churches of St Peter and St Martin.
+As a sign of this renewal, in 1194, the Count of Toulouse authorized its vassals in Nîmes to build a new city wall, whose layout corresponded more or less to the boulevards of the town that we see today.
+At that time, the amphitheatre was still an important element in the town defense system.
+A real little neighborhood grew up there, with its own churches of St Peter and St Martin.
 Gradually, over the course of the 14th century, the amphitheatre lost its military value but remained a residential quarter.

 Influenced by the ideas of the Renaissance, King Francis I wanted to get the amphitheatre back its ancient appearance, but all that was done at that time was to clear away the buildings from the first floor gallery.
 By the 18th century, there were still 150 houses inside the arena with hundreds of people living in them.
 The clearing of the monument began in 1786 when the houses cluttering it were demolished.
 Only two walled arcades with their medieval windows have been preserved, opposite the Palace of Justice, providing us with a reminder of that period.
 In the middle of the 19th century, the architect Henri Revoil completed the restoration of the monument.
 Since 1853, when the first bullfight took place, the public has once again been able to watch festivities, sporting events, entertainments and bullfights at regular intervals.

-The statue of Christian Montcouquiol, known as Nimeño II, stands at the entrance, called "Hero".
+The statue of French matador Christian Montcouquiol, known as Nimeño II, stands at the entrance, called "Hero".

 In 1853, balloonist M. Louis Deschamps was killed during his 120th flight from the Arena of Nîmes.
 Bad weather had already forced the mayor to call off a parachute performance, but the balloon took off as planned and got caught in the bad weather.
-Deschamps was thrown from the basket and the balloon went down about half a mile further.
+Deschamps was thrown from the basket and the balloon came down about half a mile further along.

 Modern use

 French New Wave filmmaker François Truffaut filmed part of his first film, Les Mistons, in 1957.

+British action-adventure television series Return of the Saint (1978/79) filmed there - S1/E8: The Poppy Chain.

 British rock band Dire Straits recorded some of the live video and album, On the Night, in May 1992.

 German industrial metal group Rammstein recorded the majority of their DVD, Völkerball, on July 23, 2005.

 American heavy metal band Metallica recorded their DVD, Français Pour Une Nuit, on July 7, 2009.

 WWE hosted a house show in 2009 and in 2011.

 French electronic group Justice recorded live album Access All Arenas on July 19, 2012.

 Depeche Mode performed at the Roman amphitheatre three times: on August 8, 1986, during their Black Celebration Tour, on July 20, 2006, during their Touring the Angel, and on July 16, 2013, during their Delta Machine Tour.
 The 2006 show was recorded for the group's live album project Recording the Angel.